hbc/NGS_Data_Analysis_Course/lessons/09_DE_analysis.md

 ![puttyX11](../img/puttyssh.png)

-Then login in "session" with  orchestra.med.harvard.edu.
+Then login in "session" with `orchestra.med.harvard.edu`.

 Once you are in, start an interactive session and navigate to the `rnaseq_project` directory: